IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 ## Building a RAG system for z/OS

 If you're interested in using the tools and less about learning, go to the [Getting Started](#getting-started) section.

+### What RAG Means on z/OS

+For a lot of enterprise systems, the missing piece is not generation, it is retrieval.
+The useful context already exists, but it is scattered across message manuals, procedures, runbooks, ticket histories, and operational logs.
+A local retrieval engine turns that fragmented knowledge into something you can actually search with natural language, exact identifiers, or a mix of both.

+That is the role of `z-vector-search`.
+It provides the retrieval layer for on-prem RAG on z/OS: index data locally, search it locally, and return grounded context locally.
+You can then use that context directly in a CLI, inside an application, or as input to a later generation step.
+But if retrieval cannot happen securely on the platform where the data lives, the rest of the RAG pipeline is mostly academic.

 The RAG idea actually came from a [llama.cpp discussion thread](https://github.com/ggml-org/llama.cpp/discussions/7712) about adding embedding model support.
 Reading through it, I realized that all the pieces I needed to build a z/OS RAG system were already on the table, I just had to wire them up.